University Honors Program

 The First Year

-As a first-year UHP student, you will attend one of three year-long foundational seminar courses: HNRS 101/102, the Natural Sciences Seminar; HNRS 103/104, the Social Sciences Seminar; or HNRS 115 (Phil)/115 (Engl), the Humanities Tutorial.
+As a first-year UHP student, you be placed into one of three year-long foundational seminar courses: HNRS 101/102, the Natural Sciences Seminar; HNRS 103/104, the Social Sciences Seminar; or HNRS 115 (Phil)/115 (Engl), the Humanities Tutorial.
+Placement into these courses will be done by the University Honors Program and will be based on your declared major and your Core-21 curriculum needs.
 These interdisciplinary seminars seek to develop strong critical thinkers and independent scholars by raising big questions, grappling with important texts and ideas, inviting careful reflection and analysis, and demanding a high level of effort and engagement.
 Classes are designed to stimulate the exceptional student beyond the level of mere comprehension, and are characterized by lively discussions with talented peers and professors, collaborative work, challenging assignments, and experiential learning activities.

 Students emerge with many critical skills widely applicable to many disciplines and a level of competence and confidence that will benefit them while at CLU and well beyond graduation.